MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-sharepoint-hybrid-auditing-preview.md

 - A service application administrator (Full Control) for the User Profile Service

-- An Microsoft 365 Global Administrator or a SharePoint Online Administrator
+- a Microsoft 365 Global Administrator or a SharePoint Online Administrator

 - Logged into Microsoft 365 and SharePoint Server from a server in your SharePoint Server farm